AgnostiqHQ/covalent-awslambda-plugin/README.md

 This is an example of how a workflow can be constructed to use the AWS Lambda executor.
 In the example, we train a Support Vector Machine (SVM) and use an instance of the executor to execute the `train_svm` electron.
-Note that we also require [DepsPip](https://covalent.readthedocs.io/en/latest/concepts/concepts.html#depspip) which will be installed on the server that is auto-provisioned by AWS Lambda.
+Note that we also require [DepsPip](https://covalent.readthedocs.io/en/latest/concepts/concepts.html#depspip) which will be required to execute the electrons.

 ```python
 from numpy.random import permutation